arduino/include-robot/doc/mounting.md

 # Mounting instructions

-* Fix he leg of the robot
+* Fix the leg of the robot to the bottom part of the case
 * Add the roller ball to help in the moving
 * Set the two motors and fix them
 * Put the motors cover and fix it with the screws